-I’ve been asked dozens of times since I started a story-a-day publishing journey: why on Earth did you take on such a big task?
+I’ve have been asked dozens of times about my story-a-day publishing journey: why on Earth did you take on such a big task?

 It was the beginning of 2017 and people — at least in my social media feeds — were in a funk.
 He Who Must Not Be Named had been elected President in the U.S., a sharp and depressing contrast to the “Sunny Ways” promised from the Canadian federal election the previous year.
 “Let’s all post something positive!” went out the rallying cry.
 “We need to balance all this negativity!”